LithiumReturn to Lithium overview

 Your weight can be affected by lithium, but you must keep to your normal diet

-- A side-effect of lithium can be weight gain or weight loss.
+- A side-effect of lithium can be weight gain.

 - It is hard to know how it will affect each person.